hexx/gaeds/README.markdown

 # gaeds
-gaeds is simple type-safe Scala interface for Google App Engine Datastore.
+gaeds is a simple type-safe Scala wrapper for Google App Engine Datastore.